Classroom Organization That Builds Community (Not Just a Pretty Room)

 Do you feel the shift?

-Strong classrooms rely on a few simple systems, used consistently across the day.
+Strong classrooms rely on a few simple systems used consistently.

 Consistency builds confidence.